Spilling Salt Superstition

 Fishermen’s Luck

 Just make sure you avoid the face when throwing the salt.
-Getting the stuff in your eyes could really sting.
+Getting the stuff in your eyes could sting.

 Babies and Salt Superstition

-These were critical days and precautions were taken to protect the baby from evil happenings.
+A newborn was considered vulnerable before the baby was baptized.
+These were critical days.
+Precautions were taken to protect the baby from evil happenings.

 One of these protective objects was a tiny bag of salt.
 They rapped it in a piece of cloth and hid it in the cradle.